-The HHC is aware of a case, where the decision was issued already after the above mentioned judgement and in which the applicants received an in-merit decision, but the decision stated that their previous decision that was a rejection decision on inadmissibility based on the “safe transit country” ground already examined the grounds of persecution and serious harm in their country of origin and therefore the new decision does not have to address this issue at all, as it was already examined and also confirmed by the judgement, which is still valid.
-Basically the NDGAP did not formally reject the application as inadmissible, but content wise it actually did.
+The HHC is aware of a case in which the decision was issued after the above-mentioned judgement.
+The applicants received an in-merit decision stating that, even if their case had been rejected on inadmissibility grounds, based on the “safe transit country” rule, the aforementioned decision already examined the grounds of persecution and serious harm in their country of origin.
+Therefore, the rejection was confirmed by the judgement, which is still valid.

 Section 51(2)(f), and newly introduced Section 51(12) Asylum Act.